trevorabel/trevorabel.github.io/implementationDesignExplanation.md

 ![Fig. 37](images/main21.PNG)
 Fig. 37 Caesar decryption file creator and time stamp for file.

-Same as in Fig. 34 and Fig. 35 however, it decrypts then creates its own file to store the decryption in.
+Same as in Fig. 34 and Fig. 35 however, it decrypts then creates its file to store the decryption.

 ![Fig. 38](images/main22.PNG)
 Fig. 38 Main class DES encryption and decryption methods.